 Seattle, Chile, or Dublin?
 Fiji, Sydney, and Hong Kong?
 Even Tokyo.
 What do these places have in common?
 They're all places you can get to for a great deal using Alaska Airlines miles.

-Alaska’s frequent flyer program – dubbed Alaska Mileage Plan – offers some of the best deals to these destinations and more throughout the world, whether you’re flying economy or splurging for business class.
-While Alaska miles aren’t as easy to earn as other airlines, these sweet spots may leave you yearning to earn more Alaska miles and add this versatile mileage program to your arsenal.
+Alaska's frequent flyer program – dubbed Alaska Mileage Plan – offers some of the best deals to these destinations and others throughout the world, whether you're flying economy or splurging for business and even first class.
+Alaska miles typically aren't as easy to earn as many other airlines, as you can't transfer them from major credit cards like Chase, Amex, or Capital One.
+But they're easily worth working harder to earn.

 - The Basics of Alaska Mileage Plan